 Solid wood is obviously the winner here, right?
-This is the most common perception when it comes to comparing between wood and MDF.
-Wood is seen as this strong and sturdy material while MDF is often viewed as a weak and cheap alternative.
+This is the most common perception when it comes to comparing between wood and MDF Board.
+Wood is seen as this strong and sturdy material while MDF Board is often viewed as a weak and cheap alternative.
 The truth is, both have their pros and cons for a kitchen remodel.
-Despite popular belief, wood is not always the superior choice; in some situations MDF might be the better material.
+Despite popular belief, wood is not always the superior choice; in some situations, MDF Board might be the better material.

 Advantages of Solid Wood

-For people who prefer a cheaper but still strong alternative to solid wood, there is MDF.
+For people who prefer a cheaper but still strong alternative to solid wood, there is MDF Wood.
 What is MDF wood?

 MDF is an abbreviation for a type of engineered wood.
 The full name is Medium-Density Fiberboard.
 MDF consists of thin panels made from wood fiber, resin and wax.
 When it comes to engineered wood, MDF is often considered a level above plywood.
 It is denser, stronger and more durable.
 For these reasons, it has almost as many applications as solid wood.

-Before we lay out the pros and cons of MDF, it is important to note that there are varying types of this engineered wood.
+Before we lay out the pros and cons of MDF Wood, it is important to note that there are varying types of this engineered wood.
 They vary by density, size, glue type, moisture content, wood species and thickness.
 The thicker and denser the MDF board is, the costlier it is.

-On the downside, MDF gets easily scratched and cannot be repaired after this.
+On the downside, MDF Board gets easily scratched and cannot be repaired after this.
 This is unlike wood that can be sanded down to eliminate any damage on the surface.
-Additionally, MDF does not do very well when exposed to extreme heat as the core materials can get damaged.
-This is why MDF is not a good material for outdoor furniture.
+Additionally, MDF Boarddoes not do very well when exposed to extreme heat as the core materials can get damaged.
+This is why MDF Board is not a good material for outdoor furniture.

 But it is not just the kitchen where MDF finds its use.
 In the bathroom where there is a lot of moisture, MDF is the preferable choice over solid wood.
 This is because it does not get damaged with humidity and temperature changes in the bathroom.
 When getting MDF for use in the bathroom or any other damp environment, check that it is specially made to be moisture resistant.
 Normal MDF boards will easily get damaged when they come in contact with water.

-Another consideration when using MDF, is when it is compared to plywood.
+Another consideration when using MDF Board, is when it is compared to plywood.
 This is not necessarily a comparison you would do for kitchen cabinets, but in other construction instances choosing a plywood vs MDF may be a choice you need to consider.

 Another area where MDF is used is in shelving.
 Whether it is the inside of a cabinet, an open wall shelf, or a bookshelf, MDF is preferred because of its smooth surface.
 But be careful about placing heavy weight on it as it can sag with time.
 If you plan to place heavy weights on the MDF shelving, consider reinforcing it with solid wood.